 Warehouse robots and robotics describe the machinery and automation used to improve the efficiency of a warehouse, distribution centre, production facility or another site with a steady flow of goods or materials travelling through it.
 Call it warehouse robotics or automation machinery; the outcome is the same - streamlining warehouse operations across the board.

-Many business owners, supply chain professionals and logistics managers will work with more traditional, human-led internal processes.
+Many business owners, supply chain professionals and integrated logistics solutions managers will work with more traditional, human-led internal processes.
 They could be unaware of what this technology is or what is available.
 This blog explores these concepts and explains where these technologies are commonly adopted and for what purpose.

 What types of automation machinery are there?